kapouer/window-page/README.md

 ### Tools

 * Page.parse(url)
-  parses a url and fill only properties that were defined in the url,
+  parses a url into pathname, query object, hash; and protocol, hostname, port if not the same domain as the document.
-  parses the query string into an object if any.

 * Page.format(obj)
   format a parsed url to a string with only what was defined,
   converts obj.path to pathname, query then stringify query obj if any.

+* Page.samePath(a, b)
+  compare paths (pathname + querystring without hash) of two url or objects.

+* Page.sameDomain(a, b)
+  compare domains (protocol + hostname + port) of two url or objects.

 Order of execution of chains